Jcescrib/Jcescrib/README.md

 **Tools:** Power BI · Excel · n8n · Git · Google Sheets
 **Libraries:** Pandas · NumPy · Scikit-learn · Statsmodels · Prophet · ARCH · Seaborn · Matplotlib
 **Concepts:** Time Series Forecasting · Prompt Engineering · REST APIs · LLM Integration · Agile · Scrum · OKRs

+## 🎯 Motivation & Goals

+I’m driven by a deep interest in using technology to solve real-world problems.
+After working across engineering, business, and data roles, I realized that software is the medium through which I can scale ideas into solutions with lasting impact.

+My goal is to grow as a backend-focused developer, building systems that automate processes, improve decision-making, and integrate artificial intelligence in useful, reliable ways.
+I aim to work in environments where I can collaborate with others, continuously learn, and contribute to impactful products.

+I'm committed to mastering the fundamentals of software engineering while applying my previous experience in process design, analysis, and automation.
+This transition is not a leap—it's a logical evolution of how I think, build, and deliver value.

 ## 📂 Featured Projects (in progress)